Introduction to Reinforcement Learning

 There will be five homework assignments.
 Your grade would be the average of the top four of them.
 The detail will be posted.

 This is a tentative schedule of the homework assignments.
-Most of them will be released on a Monday and will be due on a Monday in two weeks.
+We release each homework as soon as the lecture is finished and they will be due in two weeks after that.
 The deadline is 16:59.
-The exact date might change a bit based on the pace of lectures.
-Each of them will be released soon after we finish their corresponding lectures:
+The exact date may change depending on the pace of lectures.

 Homework # Out Due Materials TA Office Hours